 Data Flow

-This page describes the primary data flows in OpenModels — how data moves from community contributions through validation and ingestion into the platform, how users discover models via the API, and how telemetry is collected from providers.
+This page describes the primary data flows in OpenModels — how data moves from community contributions through validation into the registry, how users discover models via the API, and how telemetry is collected from providers.

 Registry Contribution Flow